Module: RubyTerraform

 from ClassMethods

-Invokes the terraform force-unlock command which manually unlocks the state for the defined configuration.
+terraform force-unlockcommand which manually unlocks the state for the defined configuration. -

 .format(parameters = {}, invocation_options = {}) ⇒ Object